Skip to content

 Strings and StringBuilders

-To be able to concatenate strings in a gas-efficient way, use a StringBuilder.
+To concatenate strings use a StringBuilder.

 To use String literals directly, see: String literals.